FD-/SSLviaSSL/README.md

 # SSLviaSSL
 This project demonstrates that creating an SSLSocket over an existing SSLSocket does not work on Android.

-The app tries to send an HTTP request to an HTTPS server via a Secure Web Proxy.
+The app tries to send an HTTP request to an HTTPS server via a Secure Web Proxy (HTTP proxy over SSL/TLS).

 # Using the project
 To use the project, run a Secure Web Proxy using the steps below and modify PROXY_HOST and PROXY_PORT in Main.java accordingly.
 These values will be used as defaults when starting the Android app.
 Via the EditTexts, the values can be modified in the app.